-Some conflict does not end in satisfying agreement.
-There are times when the best you can do is agree to disagree.
-But as you think about this cliche, be sure that you begin in your hearts rather than in the obvious thing that is dividing you.
+Some conflict does not end with an agreement.
+There are times when the best you can do is “agree to disagree.”
+As you think about this popular cliche, it’s vital to start with your heart motivations rather than the thing that is dividing you.
 In this podcast, I’m going to show you how to assess yourself biblically.

 You may want to read: